JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: no, how do i do that?
 JR: i thought i should start by making a material for it?

-imagine you have a 3d object
-and want to apply a paper sheet around it to make a texture it can be hard to fold a paper sheet around so it looks like no seams look
+NS: imagine you have a 3d object and want to apply a paper sheet around it to make a texture it can be hard to fold a paper sheet around so it looks like no seams look

 JR: yes i understand what unwrapping does. how do i trigger it?

-you go to UV edit
+NS: you go to UV edit
 the is a special window
 UV Editing
 and then when there
 select the object and go in edit mode

-then you can see all the build and if ti s a simple one you can select all points in edit mode yes but that is Blender's default UV unwrap
+NS: then you can see all the build and if ti s a simple one you can select all points in edit mode yes but that is Blender's default UV unwrap

-every object you add has a default UV setup may not necessary work for what you like to do
+NS: every object you add has a default UV setup may not necessary work for what you like to do

 JR: let's say that where i want to get to is to put a line of rivets around all the faces of my cube ...

-yes
+NS: yes

 JR: so i probably want a bigger UV than it made?

-then you can get the actual UV map and use that as a guide to make all the bumps you need what material have you planned to use ? one for the metal ?
+NS: then you can get the actual UV map and use that as a guide to make all the bumps you need what material have you planned to use ? one for the metal ?

 JR: i don't understand the question

-one for the other parts ?
+NS: one for the other parts ?

 JR: oh I'm not there yet, let's just texture a cube just to learn the basics

-the object may be made by different structures
+NS: the object may be made by different structures
 OK
 that is very easy
 because it i is by default UV unwrapped